philc/book-notes/health/simple and sinister - pavel tsatsouline.md

   * "If you can no longer pinch your cheeks, the gig is up.
 Ditto for your abs: failing to tense them at the top of the swing not only robs your power, but also endangers your spine."
 * Tool: speed run
   * Race the clock: do your 10 swings in five minutes.
-Uses glycolsis.
+Uses glycolysis.
 Accelerates gains.
 Use infrequently, "as a side dish."
 Do once every 4 workouts, or once a week.
 Us a lighter kettlebell, one step down.
   * Then 1 minute rest, then 10 get-ups in 10 minutes, one weight down from the weight you "own".